 I’ve ridden some fast bikes before, and many engine configurations.

 Last week, for example, I test rode a Hayabusa (see the buyers guide).
 A terrible idea, because it’s a wonderful bike that, at the time, was not wonderful for me.
 I thought “I’d hate myself every time I got to a dirt road” (happens a lot in south east Queensland, just following Google maps) or rode past a white van with markings I’d only notice too late.
 (Damn you Waze!
 Aren’t we on the same team??).
 And yet, despite myself, I eventually ended up with one.

-“Throttle on” on the Hayabusa in third or fourth gear is a bit like a jet plane taking off, if you can remember what that feels like pre-pandemic.
+“Throttle on” on the Hayabusa in third or fourth gear is a bit like a jet plane taking off.
 It complies and urges you forwards into hyperspace.
 Eventually, you dare look down at the speedo, panic, and back off.
 An accelerating Hayabusa seems to say “Yes sir!
 Jets on full; prepare to enter orbit.”

 Winding on the throttle on a Ducati air-cooled twin (like on my former M900 or on my recently-departed 900SS), there’s a thunderous commotion, a series of huge gasps from the intake, and a cantankerous, if somewhat reluctant and unsteady, arrival of torque.
 A throttle-on Ducati air-cooled twin seems to be saying “Fire in the hole!”, as giant shells land everywhere.
 It’s not fast, but it definitely lets you (and everyone around you) know it’s there.